kvvishnu001-glitch/DealSphere/replit.md

 ## Frontend Architecture
 - **Framework**: React with TypeScript using Vite as the build tool
-- **Routing**: Wouter for client-side routing with conditional rendering based on authentication
+- **Routing**: Wouter for client-side routing with public access for deals browsing
 - **UI Framework**: Shadcn/ui components built on Radix UI primitives with Tailwind CSS for styling
 - **State Management**: TanStack Query for server state management and data fetching
-- **Authentication Flow**: Conditional routing that redirects unauthenticated users to a landing page and authenticated users to the main application
+- **Build**: Optimized production build served statically by Python backend

 ## Backend Architecture
-- **Framework**: Express.js with TypeScript running on Node.js
+- **Framework**: FastAPI with Python 3.11 for high-performance async API
-- **Authentication**: Replit's OpenID Connect (OIDC) authentication system with Passport.js
+- **Database**: PostgreSQL with SQLAlchemy async ORM and asyncpg driver
-- **Session Management**: Express sessions stored in PostgreSQL using connect-pg-simple
+- **API Structure**: RESTful endpoints with automatic OpenAPI documentation
-- **API Structure**: RESTful endpoints organized by feature (deals, auth, admin) with middleware for logging and error handling
+- **Static Files**: Serves built React frontend and handles all routing
-- **File Organization**: Modular structure with separate files for routes, services, storage, and database configuration
+- **Performance**: Async/await throughout for optimal concurrent request handling

 ## Database Design
 - **ORM**: Drizzle ORM with PostgreSQL as the primary database